dlccyes/CollegeNotes/docs/software-development/System Design.md

 [HackerNews dicussion](https://news.ycombinator.com/item?id=35811741)

 > This is not a discussion of monolith vs serverless.
 This is some terrible engineering all over that was "fixed". - [LASR](https://news.ycombinator.com/user?id=LASR)

-## Async

-- slow operations should be done asyncly
-- pre-process
-	- have the thing ready before user access if being out-of-date is acceptable

-### Message Queues

-### Back Pressure

-- stop accepting requests when queue is full
-- can be used with [[Computer Networks#exponential backoff|exponential backoff]]

-## Networking Metrics

-- bandwidth
-	- max throughput
-- throughput
-- latency

 ## MapReduce